alorozco22/peanutsjs-stable/04-doc/authentication.md

 # Sessions and Authentication

 The authentication example in PeanutsJS follows [Randall Degges Talk](https://youtu.be/j8Yxff6L_po) on authentication systems in Node.js.
-I recomend you watch it first, so you have a general idea. [bcryptjs](https://www.npmjs.com/package/bcryptjs) library is used to hash passwords in the database.
+I recommend you watch it first, so you have a general idea. [bcryptjs](https://www.npmjs.com/package/bcryptjs) library is used to hash passwords in the database.
 This way, you won't be able to recover a plain password from a database; instead, you will hash the inserted password, and check if the hashes coincide.

 There are four kinds of content when speaking about authentication in PeanutsJS:

 - **Registration pages:** its view contains a form that emits a post request to modify the database and introduce new login credentials in the table of credentials.
-Depending on the problem, you may not want lo leave it accesible.
+Depending on the problem, you may not want to leave it accessible.
 - **Login page:** its view contains a form that emits a post request to create a new active session.
-- **Restricted pages:** if the session username and password hash are recognized, these are rendered; otherwise, the user recieves a non-authorized error.
+- **Restricted pages:** if the session username and password hash are recognized, these are rendered; otherwise, the user receives a non-authorized error.
 - **Non-restricted pages:** it is rendered directly from a get request without checking authentication details.

 ## Getting Started